seojuncha/shell-programming/basic/README.md

 ```

 ## Shell Profiles
-Let's begin with Shell.
  When starting a shell session, various configuration files are loaded.
 That configuration file is called a Shell profile.

 For example, if the Shell is Bash,
 - /etc/profile